sihidalgo/sihidalgo.github.io/.ipynb_checkpoints/Join-checkpoint.md

 ## Undergraduates

 Undergraduates are welcome in the lab at any time!
-If you are interested, please contact Sergio Hidalgo.
+If you are interested, please contact Sergio Hidalgo to discuss possible oportunities.

 <hr>